If you’re trying to have a better life using your job to achieve it, you’re doing a wonderful thing, but only if you:

 - $3,000 per month

-The amount missing in the screenshots above is because of a light seasonal variation of the market and it’s partly compensated by direct sales (like that of 250 Euro I wrote about), and that there have been even in August while I was sunbathing:
+The amount missing in the screenshots above is because it is compensated by direct sales (like that of 250 euros I quoted) or like this: